trustwallet/blockatlas/README.md

 nimiq:
   api: http://localhost:8648
 ```
-It works the same for observer_worker - you can run all observer at 1 binary or 30 coins per 30 binaries
+It works the same for worker - you can run all observer at 1 binary or 30 coins per 30 binaries

 #### Environment